promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

 See [named metrics example](https://github.com/promptfoo/promptfoo/tree/main/examples/named-metrics).

-## Running assertions directly on outputso
+## Running assertions directly on outputs

-Sometimes you already have LLM outputs and you want to run assertions on them.
-The `eval` command supports standalone assertion files.
+If you already have LLM outputs and want to run assertions on them, the `eval` command supports standalone assertion files.

 Put your outputs in a JSON string array, like this `output.json`: